‘Desperation science’ slows the hunt for coronavirus drugs | Federal News Network

 THE BUMPY ROAD TO REMDESIVIR

-When the new coronavirus was identified, attention swiftly turned to remdesivir, an experimental medicine administered through an IV that showed promise against other coronaviruses in the past by curbing their ability to copy their genetic material.
+When the new coronavirus was identified, attention swiftly turned to remdesivir, an experimental medicine administered through an IV that showed promise against other coronaviruses in the past.

-Doctors in China launched two studies comparing remdesivir to the usual care of severely and moderately ill hospitalized patients.
+Doctors in China launched two studies comparing remdesivir to the usual care but were unable to complete them.
 The drug’s maker, Gilead Sciences, also started its own studies, but they were weak — one had no comparison group and, in the other, patients and doctors knew who was getting the drug, which compromises any judgments about whether it works.

-The NIH launched the most rigorous test, comparing remdesivir to placebo IV treatments.
-While these studies were underway, Gilead also gave away the drug on a case-by-case basis to thousands of patients.

-In April, Chinese researchers ended their studies early, saying they could no longer enroll enough patients as the outbreak ebbed there.
-In a podcast with a journal editor, Fauci gave another possible explanation: Many patients already believed remdesivir worked and were not willing to join a study where they might end up in a comparison group.
-That may have been especially true if they could get the drug directly from Gilead.

-In late April, Fauci revealed preliminary results from the NIH trial showing remdesivir shortened the time to recovery by 31% — 11 days on average versus 15 days for those just given usual care.
+In late April, a National Institutes of Health study showed remdesivir shortened the time to recovery by 31% — 11 days on average versus 15 days for those just given usual care.
+But many questions remain about how and when to use the drug.

-Some criticized releasing those results rather than continuing the study to see if the drug could improve survival and to learn more about when and how to use it, but independent monitors had advised that it was no longer ethical to continue with a placebo group as soon as a benefit was apparent.

-Until that study, the only other big, rigorous test of a coronavirus treatment was from China.
-As that country rushed to build field hospitals to deal with the medical crisis, doctors randomly assigned COVID-19 patients to get either two HIV antiviral drugs or the usual care and quickly published results in the New England Journal of Medicine.

 WHY SCIENCE MATTERS